The Beatles in Bangor: Departure and experience

 A large crowd of fans was gathered at Bangor railway station awaiting the Beatles' arrival.
 The retreat was held at Bangor Normal College and served as an initiation course in Transcendental Meditation.
 The Beatles and around 300 others learned the basics of TM, and each initiate was given a personal mantra.
 In a 1967 interview, Harrison explained the process:

 Each person's life pulsates in a certain rhythm, so they give you a word or sound, known as a mantra, which pulsates with that rhythm.
 By using the mantra … to transcend to the subtlest level of thought … the mantra becomes more subtle and more subtle, until finally you've lost even the mantra, and then you find yourself at that level of pure consciousness.

 All initiates were asked to donate a week's wages.
 Lennon described the financial arrangement as "the fairest thing I've heard of", adding: "We'll make a donation and we'll ask for money from anyone we know with money … anyone in the so-called establishment who's worried about kids going wild and drugs and all that.
 Another groovy thing: everybody gives one week's wages when they join … And that's all you ever pay, just the once."

 On 26 August, the Beatles announced at a press conference that they were giving up hallucinogenic drugs.
-The announcement came as an about-turn after McCartney had publicly admitted in June 1967 to taking LSD, to the dismay of his bandmates.
-Their renouncing was in keeping with the Maharishi's teachings, yet it was a group decision made before meeting the Maharishi.
-The Maharishi did advise them privately to avoid involvement with the "Ban the Bomb" movement and to support the elected government of the day.
-Lennon later described the retreat as "incredible" and recalled that Jagger immediately telephoned his Rolling Stones bandmate Keith Richards, telling him to come down with Brian Jones and the other members of their band.
+The announcement came as an about-turn after McCartney had publicly admitted to taking LSD in June 1967, to the dismay of his bandmates.
+This was in keeping with the Maharishi's teachings, though the group decision had been made before they met him.
+The Maharishi advised them privately to avoid involvement with the anti-nuclear movement and to support the elected government of the day.
+Lennon later described the retreat as "incredible" and recalled that Jagger immediately telephoned his Rolling Stones bandmate Keith Richards, telling him to come to Bangor with the other members of the band.

 Epstein's death

-The Beatles' intention was to attend the entire ten-day seminar, but their stay was cut short by the death of their manager in London on 27 August.
+The Beatles planned to attend the entire ten-day seminar, but their stay was cut short by the death of their manager Brian Epstein in London on 27 August.
 Epstein had arranged to entertain friends at his property in Sussex over the bank holiday weekend, but had said that he might join the band towards the end of the seminar.
-The Maharishi consoled them by saying that Epstein's spirit was still with them, and their good thoughts would help him "to have an easy passage" and journey to his "next evolution".
+The Maharishi consoled them by saying that Epstein's spirit was still with them, and their good thoughts would help him "to have an easy passage" to his "next evolution".
 The Beatles held a press conference, during which Lennon and Harrison explained the Maharishi's views on death.
 According to McCartney, the Maharishi "was great to us when Brian died".
 Cynthia Lennon later wrote: "it was as though, with Brian gone, the four needed someone new to give them direction and the Maharishi was in the right place at the right time."